 Studies the development of an American consciousness toward the environment throughout our nation's history, emphasizing the political, economic and social forces at work in the consequent creation of United States environmental law.
 This law will then be considered in detail through the examination of federal, state and local environmental protection legislation, regulations and related court decisions.
 Course attributes: ENVI.
-Prerequisite: Junior status

-ENVI 340H Honors: Environmental Law 3 cr
+ENVI 340H Honors: Environmental Law

 Studies the development of American consciousness toward the environment throughout our nation's history, emphasizing the political, economic and social forces at work in the consequent creation of United States environmental law.
 This law will then be considered in detail through the examination of federal, state and local environmental protection legislation, regulations and related court decisions.
-Course attributes: HONR.
-Prerequisite: Junior status
+Course attributes: ENVI, HONR.